Inca Rulers and prominate Names

 - Huacas: mostly in Chinchay, none in Hurin Cusco: Ch1.2, Ch1.3, Ch2.2, Ch2.3, Ch2.4, Ch2.6, Ch3.4, Ch3.6, Ch3.9, 10, Ch4.4, Ch5.1, Ch5.5, Ch7.3, 4, Ch8.1, 11, An1.9, An5.9.
 Bauer.
 Mama Anaguarque - Pachacuti's wife.
 Her mummy was at An6.6 Pomamarca.
 Ceque Cu1 was possibly named after her.
 Amaru Topa - powerful son of Pachacuti.
 Ch8.5 Chacuaytapara, An1.7 Amaromarcaguaci are associated with him.
 Bauer.
 Cori Ocllo, Amaru's wife.
 Her house was Ch4.3.
 See Ceque map.
 Bauer

 - Royal estates: Ollantaytambo and Pisac.
 Sarmiento.
 Machu Picchu (Picchu) and Guamanmarca.
 Rowe.
 Tambo Machay.
 Cobo.
 When conquering a new area, the estate was a good example of benefits of Inca life - architecture, agriculture, terracing, conscript labor and large scale.
-Niles
+Niles.
+The estates feature a showcase of control over water, a connection with ancestors, and many carved outcrops.
+Bray

 - Cusco palace: Condorcancha, Coracora (slept here), Cusicancha (born here).
 Cobo.
 Patallacta (died here).
 Cobo, Betanzos, Sarmiento.